 A sense of place along a timeline makes the notion of contemporaneity coherent; this “historical sense” is what makes the artist aware of “his place in time” instead of drifting in a meaningless soup of moments with no relation to each other.
 It is this need for contrast with and relation to the past that Eliot writes of when he claims that a poet cannot be valued in isolation, but must be set “among the dead” poets and artists.
 It is here that these dead poets – along with the traditions they represent, the history they are a part of – come alive again in the now and “assert their immortality”.

 Immortality, perhaps, but of a kind that must be granted.
 So long as we remember them, engage and argue with them, and modify their achievements to fit new purpose, those figures of the past will remain alive today.
 If we forget them, we kill them.
 So how does Eliot give them life, widen his and our temporal bandwidth, and attempt to cure us of cultural amnesia?
 He writes The Waste Land, a long poem that looks modernity in the eye in an effort to confront the new, and yet does so with constant reference to the past, from poets (“mon semblable”) who came before to Arthurian Legend to Biblical scripture.
-Indeed, The Waste Land is seen as a dense poem, difficult to traverse or decrypt, and often the best access a new reader has to understanding it is through knowledge of its historical references.
+Indeed, The Waste Land is seen as a dense poem, difficult to traverse or decrypt, and often the best access a new reader has is through knowledge of its historical references.
 The past is a passport to the present.

 “What is to be insisted upon is that the poet must develop or procure the consciousness of the past ...”